devleague/gee-mail/README.md

 5. You must show an inbox count somewhere on the page to show the current number of messages in your inbox.

-6. Set a recurring function to via the JavaScript `setTimeout` function that will call a `getNewMessage` function that we have created for you that will return a newly created message with the same properties as your previous messages.
+6. Set a recurring function to via the JavaScript `setInterval` function that will call our existing `getNewMessage` function that we have created for you that will return a newly created message with the same properties as your previous messages.

 6. All CSS styles should be created in the `css\style.css` file included in the project.

-7. All JavaScript should be created in the `<head>` element in your included `index.html` file.
+7. All JavaScript should be created in the `<head>` element in your included `index.html` file inside of the window.onload function already created in the `<head>` section.

 8. Commit your code often and when you are completed send us a pull request from your repository so that we may review your code.